-It is Mardi Gras season and you're in the mood for an exciting New Orleans-inspired food adventure, but you're not sure where to go or what to try.
+It is Mardi Gras season, and you're in the mood for a New Orleans-inspired food adventure, but you're not sure where to go or what to try.
 The terms and dishes can be daunting, for sure, but here's a quick down-and-dirty cheat sheet to guide your decision-making process.

-Gumbo is perhaps the most iconic Louisiana dish, and can be Creole or Cajun, depending on how the roux (pronounced roo) is made.
+Gumbo is perhaps the most iconic Louisiana dish and can be Creole or Cajun, depending on how the roux (pronounced roo) is made.
 Enjoy the deep flavor of the Cajun Chicken and Andouille Gumbo at Highway 61 Roadhouse in St. Louis.
-Stop in Glenn's Café in Columbia for a hearty cup of New Orleans Seafood Gumbo, with a side of their bread pudding with whiskey sauce (ok, it's not a side but it is a must-try).
+Stop by Glenn's Café in Columbia for a hearty cup of New Orleans Seafood Gumbo and a side of their bread pudding with whiskey sauce (ok, it's not a side but it is a must-try).

 Confused about the difference between jambalaya and etouffee (pronounced eh-too-fey)?
-Jambalaya, the distant cousin of paella, is a broth-based rice dish including the holy trinity and shellfish and/or sausage.
+Jambalaya, a distant cousin of paella, is a broth-based rice dish that includes the holy trinity and shellfish and/or sausage.
 The Creole version has tomatoes; the Cajun version does not.
 Etouffee means "smothered" in French and is roux-based and served over rice.
 Can't decide?
 Order the New Orleans Medley at Lake of the Ozarks' Shorty Pants and sample both.
-Ready to give crawfish (aka mudbugs) a taste?
-Sample the crawfish etouffee at Boudreaux's Louisiana Kitchen in St. Joseph.
+Ready to give crawfish (aka mudbugs) a try?
+Sample the crawfish etouffee at Boudreaux's Louisiana Seafood and Steaks in St. Joseph.

-Traditionally, boudin (pronounced boo-dan) is sausage that is stuffed with pork and rice and is about as Cajun as it gets.
-Like New Orleans, Broussard's in Cape Girardeau is located on the Mississippi River, and serves house-made spicy pork and crawfish boudin.
+Traditionally, boudin (pronounced boo-dan) is sausage stuffed with pork and rice and is about as Cajun as it gets.
+Like New Orleans, Broussard's in Cape Girardeau is located on the Mississippi River and serves house-made spicy pork and crawfish boudin.
 Soiree New Orleans Bistro in Smithville offers a crispy, fried boudin ball topped with roasted red pepper sauce and spicy remoulade (basically an herbed mayo).